neondatabase/website/content/docs/guides/chatgpt-plugins.md

 You can access the API documentation at [http://0.0.0.0:8000/docs](http://0.0.0.0:8000/docs) and test the API endpoints (make sure to add your bearer token).

-For more information on setting up, developing, and deploying the ChatGPT Retrieval Plugin, refer to the full [Development](https://github.com/openai/chatgpt-retrieval-plugin#development) section in the `openai/chatgpt-retrieval-plugin`  repository.
+For more information on setting up, developing, and deploying the ChatGPT Retrieval Plugin, refer to the [Development](https://github.com/openai/chatgpt-retrieval-plugin#development) section in the `openai/chatgpt-retrieval-plugin` repository.

 ## Conclusion